-Reporting and platform data is reviewed in departmental staff meetings to evaluate strategies for addressing students’ areas of strength and weakness.
-Learning Walks and/or formal Lesson Observations are held termly to ensure each teacher’s students are showing appropriate progress, both academically and personally.
+Reporting and platform data are reviewed in departmental staff meetings to evaluate strategies for addressing students’ areas of strength and weakness.
+Learning Walks and/or formal Lesson Observations are held termly to ensure students are showing appropriate progress, both academically and personally.

 We are not a data-driven school, but we review each child in relation to their data in order to address any shortfalls in implementation and to evidence that they are learning and progressing.